Bankruptcy and Its Effects

 Resolving Tax Debt with Chapter 13 Bankruptcy

-According to the Internal Revenue Service (IRS), Chapter 13 bankruptcy is the predominant form of individual bankruptcy used to address tax debt.
+According to the IRS, Chapter 13 bankruptcy is the predominant form of individual bankruptcy used to address tax debt.

 Chapter 13, known as reorganization bankruptcy, involves creating a structured repayment plan with creditors to settle outstanding debts over three to five years gradually.